GODXeiN/CS261/model/README.md

             2) simulate its development (including events which update metrics)
             3) when project complete, evaluate its success/failure
             4) return a list of states, all labelled with the success/failure metric

+    * projectDf.py
+        - alternate version of project.py which uses a Pandas Dataframe to hold the project states (rather than using custom classes)
+        - simpler implementation and dev. will primarily continue on this version

     * genDataStaged.py
         - (incomplete) successor of genData.py